 …kids running around…

-…or your dear partner having a loud rant of a conversation over the telephone right by your corner! – (whatever your household consists of) is surely not a feeling we would want to be enduring for the rest of our lives.
+Whatever your household consists of, that is surely not a feeling we’d want to be enduring for the rest of our lives.

-Your lifestyle and aspirations should be reflected through your home, after all, this is the place you go to after a tiring day at work to relax and you have any right to indulge in the comfort of your home whilst also hosting your guests.
+Your lifestyle and aspirations should be reflected through your home — after all, this is the place you go to after a tiring day at work to relax.
+As such, you have every right to indulge in the comfort of your home whilst also hosting your guests.

-The daunting, frightening stance of the planning officers and building control inspectors gives the chill when we think about how to make the dream tangible.
-The experience of getting consent is generally stressful as you go through a period of amendments, consultations and endless negotiations.
+The daunting task of dealing with planning officers and building control inspectors is enough to put you off, especially if you’ve had prior experience with them — getting consent is generally stressful as you go through a period of amendments, consultations and seemingly endless negotiations.

-Luckily, with hardly any external impact, going through these processes will be a breeze, particularly with planning.
+Luckily, given that basement extensions involve hardly any external impact, going through these processes easier than you might expect, particularly with planning.
 This is because with underground basements, the only external alteration you will be creating is the stairwell or light-wells.
 That’s it.
 Nothing that can be seen by neighbours or be considered as obtrusive to your neighbours’ amenity – in planning terms.

-So, it’s conclusive that extending a basement can provide valuable extra living space with only sympathetic external alterations.
+So, as we’ve seen, extending a basement can provide valuable extra living space with only sympathetic external alterations.

-Unlike above ground, where you are limited to pushing up your ceiling heights meaning high chances of conflict with neighbours and the planners, with the humble basement, all you need to do is dig for achieving the height of your desire.
+Unlike above ground, where you are limited by your ceiling heights – meaning high chances of conflict with neighbours and the planners – with a basement, all you need to do is dig down to achieve the height you want.

-But we mustn’t forget that the ceiling is fairly important in this case as it will need to accommodate services for lighting, ventilation and plumbing so your sub-contractors should be able to prepare a solid solution to make sure you don’t get leakages and unnecessary problems in the future.
+But we mustn’t forget that the ceiling is important as it will need to accommodate services for lighting, ventilation and plumbing, so your sub-contractors should find a solid solution to make sure you don’t get leakages and unnecessary problems in the future.

-The higher ceilings mean extra air flow and light flow so your open-plan kitchen/living area can benefit from luxurious features.
-A glass-steel structure as a staircase can also provide modern, cutting-edge access to your basement without obstructing that flow of light coming from the rear patio or garden.
+Higher ceilings mean extra air flow and light flow if the extension opens out into the garden, so your kitchen/living area could be airy and open-plan.
+You could even have glass-steel structure as a staircase to provide a modern access to your basement without obstructing that flow of light coming from the rear patio or garden.

 If you are lucky enough to be situated along a road suitable for frontal light wells, then you can enjoy extra light coming from both ends of your property.
-Remember, the depths of your extension can reach up to all of your plot boundaries so the amount of light and space you can achieve is endless.
+Remember, your extension can reach up to all of your plot boundaries so you can have a really decent amount of light and space downstairs.

-Opening up the rear end of your basement to have a sunken-garden or patio alone allows substantial daylight flooding through your bedroom or living room.
-Neutral colour palette, reflecting surfaces, textures and artificial light should all complement the contemporary structural features your basement extension provides.
+One of the more popular options is to put living accommodation downstairs, especially if you have a garden you can make use of.
+Opening up the rear end of your basement to have a sunken garden or patio would provide daylight flooding into your bedroom or living room.
+Neutral colour palettes, reflective surfaces, textures and artificial light should all complement the structural features your basement extension provides.

-Basement conversions and extensions is the most flexible way to extending your home so all you need to do is dig deep into your imagination as there are absolutely no limits!
+Basement conversions and extensions are the most flexible way to extend your home, so all you need to do is dig deep into your imagination to see the potential you’ve got in your home!